zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable-messages.md

 ### refresh `String`

-Defines the text of the refresh button tooltip.
+The tooltip of the refresh button.

 #### Example
     <kendo:grid-pageable-messages refresh="refresh">